awslabs/aws-academy-educator-toolkit/demos/multi-account/README.md

 # ACO - Demonstrate multi-account setup using CLI

+Create an auditor user and gives them view only-rights in another account.
+You need to have full IAM rights to two accounts to do this demo.

 ## Resources

 - [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)